joellord/strapi/README.md

 ## Deploy
 Once you have created all of your containers, you can  deploy the application into a Kubernetes cluster.
 To do so, you will need to use some YAML files to create all the necessary assets.
 For more details on what each one of these assets, you can check out [Kubernetes By Example](http://kubernetesbyexample.com).

-### Minikube and CRC
+### Minikube
 To test out the deployment, you can use a smaller version of Kubernetes or OpenShift that can run locally on your own machine.
-For the following examples, I've used [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) and [CRC](https://developers.redhat.com/products/codeready-containers/overview).
+For the following examples, I've used [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/).

 ### Kubernetes
 [Persistent Volumes](https://kubernetesbyexample.com/pv/) and Persistent Volume Claims setup tend to vary from one cloud provider to another.
 For this reason, the database in this example will not persist data.
 For more information on how to persist data, look at the documentation on your cloud provider.